catberry/catberry/docs/index.md

 module.exports = Some;

 /**
- * Creates new instance of the "some" store.
+ * Creates a new instance of the "some" store.
  * @param {UHR} $uhr Universal HTTP request.
  * @constructor
  */